Hypersequent: Formal definitions and propositional rules

-The sequents making up a hypersequent consist of tuples of multisets of formulae, and are called the components of the hypersequent.
+The sequents making up a hypersequent consist of pairs of multisets of formulae, and are called the components of the hypersequent.
 Variants defining hypersequents and sequents in terms of sets or lists instead of multisets are also considered, and depending on the considered logic the sequents can be classical or intuitionistic.
 The rules for the propositional connectives usually are adaptions of the corresponding standard sequent rules with an additional side hypersequent, also called hypersequent context.
 E.g., a common set of rules for the functionally complete set of connectives $\{\bot,\to\}$ for classical propositional logic is given by the following four rules:

-Due to the additional structure in the hypersequent setting the structural rules are considered in their internal and external variants.
+Due to the additional structure in the hypersequent setting, the structural rules are considered in their internal and external variants.
 The internal weakening and internal contraction rules are the adaptions of the corresponding sequent rules with an added hypersequent context:

 The external weakening and external contraction rules are the corresponding rules on the level of hypersequent components instead of formulae:

 Soundness of these rules is closely connected to the formula interpretation of the hypersequent structure, nearly always as some form of disjunction.
 The precise formula interpretation depends on the considered logic, see below for some examples.